hrlimaye/ansible/README.md

 #Requirement:
 All playbooks are specific to work for only centos 7.

+#System Requirement:
+You need to have ansible installed on your machine.

+#How to run
+ansible-playbook PLAYBOOK_NAME -i INVENTORY_NAME
+ansible-playbook playbooks/elasticsearch/elasticsearch-playbook.yaml -i host_file

 #Future Releases:
 Same playbooks will be updated to work for debian based system and centos 6 and 8 as well.